juliengouban/Weather-Station-ESP32/README.md

 The DHT11 is a popular digital temperature and humidity sensor.
 It measures temperature from 0 to 50°C with ±2°C accuracy and humidity from 20 to 80% with ±5% accuracy.
 The sensor communicates via a single data pin, making it easy to integrate into projects like weather stations and environmental monitoring systems.
 It offers a good balance of cost and functionality for basic temperature and humidity measurements:
 ![Alt text](image/6.png?raw=true "PCB in 3D view")

+Finally we have added a photoresistor, which is a type of resistor whose resistance changes based on the amount of light it receives.
+In the presence of light, its resistance decreases, allowing more current to flow, while in darkness, its resistance increases, limiting the current:
 ![Alt text](image/7.png?raw=true "PCB in 3D view")